Shawn910215/react-projects/README.md

 -so use ref to store DOM element or data not rendered in JSX.

-P66 custom hooks needs to use one or more hooks. function name needs to start with use can receive and return any relevant data(usually [] or {})
+P66 custom hooks needs to use one or more hooks. when you want to create some reuseable logic that involved hook, you can create custom hooks. function name needs to start with use can receive and return any relevant data(usually [] or {})